Important information

 - In the meantime, you can see which approved inverters and associated gateway/cloud implementations are certified to CSIP-AUS v1.2 here

-Manufacturers are encouraged to get tested and certified through the Australian National University (ANU) national testing and certification service as soon as possible.
+Manufacturers are encouraged to get tested and certified through the Australian National University (ANU) and to onboard to the National Energy Public Key Infrastructure (NEPKI) as soon as possible.

 Product de-listings, suspensions and recalls and faults